-Please also ensure that your TMCM-1240 is properly connected to your power supply and that the stepper motor is properly connected to the module.
-Please see the TMCM-1240 hardware manual for instructions on how to do this.
+Please also ensure that your TMCM-3351 is properly connected to your power supply and that the stepper motor is properly connected to the module.
+Please see the TMCM-3351 hardware manual for instructions on how to do this.
 Do not connect or disconnect a stepper motor to or from the module while the module is powered!

 Then, please start up the TMCL-IDE.
-After that you can connect your TMCM-1240 via USB and switch on the power supply for the module (while the TMCL-IDE is running on your PC).
+After that you can connect your TMCM-3351.
+The easiest way to do that is via USB.
+Just connect the module via USB and switch on the power supply for the module (while the TMCL-IDE is running on your PC).
 The module will be recognized by the TMCL-IDE, and necessary driver registrations in Windows will automatically done by the TMCL-IDE.